Agrivoltaics

-Agrivoltaics (also called agrophotovoltaics, agrisolar, or dual-use solar) is the dual use of land for solar energy and agriculture.
+Agrivoltaics (also called agrophotovoltaics, agrisolar, or dual-use solar) refers to the practice of using the same land for both solar energy and agriculture.

-Many agricultural activities can be combined with solar, including crops, livestock, greenhouses, and wild plants to support pollinators.
-Agrivoltaic systems can include solar panels between crops, elevated above crops, or on greenhouses.

-Solar panels help plants to retain moisture and lower temperatures and can provide shelter for livestock.
-Dual use can diversify farmers' income.
+There are a range of approaches.
+For example, solar panels can be installed between crops, elevated above crops, on greenhouses, or arranged to support pollinators.

-Solar panels block light, which means that dual use systems involve trade-offs between crop yield, crop quality, and energy production.
-Some crops/livestock benefit from the increased shade, obviating the trade-off, such as green leafy vegetables, spices such as turmeric and ginger, whereas staple crops such as wheat, rice, soybeans or pulses require more sun.
+Because solar panels consume light, there can be trade-offs between crop yield, crop quality, and energy production.
+Some crops can benefit from the increased shade, obviating the trade-off, such as green leafy vegetables, and spices such as turmeric and ginger, whereas staple crops such as wheat, rice, soybeans or pulses require more sun.

-The concept relies on the fact that some crops benefit from reduced sunlight.
-The light saturation point is the maximum amount of photons absorbable by a plant: more photons do not increase the rate of photosynthesis (see also photorespiration).

-The technique was conceived by Adolf Goetzberger and Armin Zastrow in 1981.
+The combination can offer a range of synergies.
+Solar panels can help by lowering crop temperatures, providing shelter for livestock and helping plants retain moisture.
+For farmers, the ability to produce electricity can help diversify their income stream, and improve land use efficiency.

+Agrivoltaics has also been used at scale in arid and semi-arid regions to stabilize soils, reduce dust storm intensity, increase vegetation cover, provide forage for livestock, and curb desertification, notably in northern China.